AngeloG-2/Chicago-COPA-Dataset/README.md

 For example: Are whites more likely to file a complaint against Hispanic police officers?

-Below is a graph of relative rates of how much each complainant race files a complaint against BLACK police officers.
+<b> Below is a graph of relative rates of how much each complainant race files a complaint against BLACK police officers. </b>

 Findings: